kronosei/My-Notes/README.md

-This is just a repo for all my stuff
+This is just a repo for all my notes website